mdn/curriculum/curriculum/2-core/2-styling/3-9-styling-replaced-elements.md

 - Intrinsic size of replaced element content.

-- Overcoming replace element sizing and overflow issues, for example with max-width, object-fit, and object-position.
+- Overcoming replace element sizing and overflow issues, for example with `max-width`, `object-fit`, and `object-position`.

 Resources: